- Choose a primary care provider

-Save time by printing and completing any necessary forms on the Patient Portal before your first visit to UHS; be sure to bring the forms with you.
-You can also print forms for the release of medical records information from our site.
+Save time by printing and completing any necessary forms on the Patient Portal before your first visit to UHS.
+You can also print forms for the release of medical records information.

 Bring your insurance card and/or pharmacy card with you every time you come to UHS.
 The pharmacy will collect your insurance plan’s co-payment when you pick up your prescription; you can pay with cash, check, UCard, Visa, MasterCard or Discover.